 - Step 1: Within 5 MTSA business days after posting of final grades: The student must email a request to meet with the course instructor (to the instructor's MTSA email address), to discuss how the grade was assigned.
 After this meeting, if the student and faculty member agree the grade was appropriately assigned, the appeal process ends and the final grade will stand as posted.
-If the issue is still unresolved, the student may continue to the next step of the grade appeal process. - Step 2: Within 5 MTSA business days after receiving decision from Instructor: The student must file the written grade appeal form, (available by electronic request from the Office of the Vice President of Academics) supporting documents, and the written decision of the instructor, to the Office of the Vice President of Academics will have five MTSA business days to review the appeal and supporting documents.
+If the issue is still unresolved, the student may continue to the next step of the grade appeal process. - Step 2: Within 5 MTSA business days after receiving decision from Instructor: The student must file the written grade appeal form, (available by electronic request from the Office of the Vice President of Academics) supporting documents, and the written decision of the instructor, to the Office of the Vice President of Academics.
+The Office of the Vice President of Academics will have five MTSA business days to review the appeal and supporting documents.
 The Office of the Vice President of Academics may also ask to meet with the student and/or the course instructor for clarification of information, or additional information that may be deemed necessary.
-The decision of the Office of the Vice President and course instructor.
+The decision of the Office of the Vice President of Academics will be emailed (via MTSA email addresses) to the student and course instructor.